freeCodeCamp/freeCodeCamp/curriculum/challenges/english/07-scientific-computing-with-python/python-for-everybody/loops-and-iterations.md

     n = n + 1
 ```

-What will the preceding code print out?
+[hidden]What will the preceding code print out?

 ## --answers--